Operational guidelines

 • 1:16 ratio of vCPU to GiB local instance storage (if enabling spill-to-disk)

-When operating in AWS, we recommend:
+When operating in AWS, we recommend the following instances:

 CPU affinity